The One Thing That Finally Helped Me Sleep Again During Menopause

 Iād take ages to drop off, then wake almost like clockwork an hour later⦠and again, and again.
 Hot, restless, mind racing, body tense.

-Even when I felt exhausted, my body just wouldnāt give in to deep, healing sleep.
+Even when I felt exhausted, my body just wouldnāt give in to that deep, healing sleep I know I needed.
 And the more nights it happened, the more anxious I got about going to bed at all.
 Sound familiar?
 If youāve been there - if you are there right now - you know how soul-draining it all is.

-But after A LOT of research and at the end of my tether, I discovered the missing link in my sleep routine: Magnesium.
+But after A LOT of research (and pretty much at the end of my tether), I discovered the missing link in my sleep routine: Magnesium.

 Disclosure:Ā This post may contain affiliate links.
 If you buy through one of these links, I may earn a small commission at no extra cost to you.

-Like you, I tried allĀ the usual tips - screen curfews, cool bedroom, lavender on the pillow, weighted blanket cuddles ( hereās some I recommend trying), caffeine cut-offs.
-They helped for sure.
+Probably a bit like you, I tried allĀ the usual tips - screen curfews, cool bedroom, lavender on the pillow, weighted blanket cuddles ( hereās some I recommend trying), caffeine cut-offs.
+They helped somewhat for sure.
 But I was still craving that deep, restorative sleep.

-Then I came across magnesium - not just as a vague āgood for stressā supplement, but as a targeted tool for menopausal sleep.
-Something clicked.
+Then I came across magnesium - not just as a vague āgood for stressā supplement, but as a targeted tool for menopausal sleep with evidence and data behind it.
 So I gave it a try.

 Why magnesium is a sleep game-changer during menopause

-Sleep disruption is one of the most common (and frustrating) symptoms of perimenopause and menopause.
+Sleep disruption is one of the most common and frustrating symptoms of perimenopause and menopause.
+It's the thing that can throw off so many women and how they feel day-to-day, week-to-week.
 But the good news is that magnesium can make a real difference.
+I can absolutely vouch for that.

-⨠It supports the production of GABA, the calming neurotransmitter that helps your brain actually switch off at night - so you can drift into deeper, more restorative sleep.
+⨠It supports the production of GABA, the calming neurotransmitter that helps your brain actually switch off at night - so you can drift off into that deeper, more restorative sleep your body & mind needs.

 ⨠It relaxes your muscles and nervous system, making it easier to both fall and stay asleep (goodbye, middle-of-the-night wake-ups).